nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Branch
       A line of development composed of a sequence of Git :term:`commits <Commit>`.

+   Broadcast Isochronous Stream (BIS)
+      A configuration of the :term:`Isochronous channels (ISO)` feature of the :term:`LE Audio` standard.
+      In this configuration, one audio source can broadcast audio to multiple audio receivers.

    Carrier Wave (CW)
       A single-frequency electromagnetic wave that can be modulated in amplitude, frequency, or phase to convey information.